 Drawing, Design for Sand-Blasted Glass Mural: Mercury Gathering Air Waves Amidst Planets and Stars, 1932

 This is a Drawing.
-It was designed by Hildreth Meière.
 It is dated 1932 and we acquired it in 2001.
 Its medium is brush and white gouache, black wash, graphite on tan paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Hildreth Meière (1892–1961) was among the most important members of the 1920s and 1930s generation of New York-based modernist painters and designers.
 An exceptionally accomplished and productive decorative designer of architectural decoration, her mosaic murals and metal reliefs graced public buildings as well as domestic interiors all over America.
 Only recently has she been restored to her rightful position as a major contributor to the rise of modernism in America.